eaasi/user-handbook/source/overview/architecture.rst

 - Image Archive: Disk images and XML that make up :term:`Environment` resources (system drives containing bootable software, and the neccesary hardware/emulator configuration desired to run them).
 All Environment resources in the Image Archive are stored in the `QCOW2 disk image format <https://en.wikipedia.org/wiki/Qcow>`_.

-- Software Archive: Disk images and files that make up :term:`Software` resources.
+- Software Archive: Disk images and/or files and XML that make up :term:`Software` resources.

-- Content Archive: Disk images and files that make up :term:`Content` resources.
+- Content Archive: Disk images and/or files and XML that make up :term:`Content` resources.

 The EmuComp can connect to resources either in local file storage (i.e. on the same server) or networked storage available to the EmuComp over HTTP.

-Support for deploying and connecting EaaSI nodes to resources in S3-type/cloud object storage is in development.
+Recent development has focused on making the Archives fully S3-compatible object stores via implementation of `MinIO <https://min.io/>`_:

+  - in **v2021.10** deployments of EaaSI, Image Archive resources can be stored in S3-compatible storage
+  - as of **v2023.spring** (public release pending) of EaaSI, all Archives can be stored in S3-compatible storage

 .. _oaipmh: